Vince250598/SwarmDebuggingManager/README.md

 # Swarm Debugging Manager

-The Swarm Debugging Manager is a vscode extension used to manage Swarm Debugging accounts, products and tasks.
+The Swarm Debugging Manager is a vscode extension used to manage Swarm Debugging accounts, products, tasks and breakpoints.
 It is included in the [Swarm Debugging version of vscode](https://github.com/SwarmDebugging/SwarmDebuggingVSCode).

 ## How to use